Student Loan Interest Deduction

 You, or your spouse if filing jointly, are not claimed as a dependent on someone's (such as your parent's) tax return.

 If you meet the above requirements and enter student loan interest, we will figure the credit for you.
 Please note that there is a phase-out of this credit based on your Modified AGI.
+Go to the adjustments to income, scroll down to Student loan interest deduction to make your entry from the 1098E form received.

 Qualified Student Loan